roshde-it/it-support-portfolio/README.md

 # IT Support Portfolio

+## Why This Repo

+Built to show practical L1 problem-solving, tidy documentation, and simple automation.

 Small, practical tools and checklists that reflect real Level 1-2 support tasks.
 Everything here is simple, safe, and focused on showing problem solving, documentation, and tidy code.

 ## Projects